aehrc/genomator/README.md

-# Experiment Scripts for Genomator Paper
+# Genomator Tests

-This is the repository accompanying the publication of the Genomator paper, in this repository there is the experimental procedures that should reproduce the results featured in that paper.
-To execute these procedures, the python package in directory "experiment_tools" should be installed in a python environment. this package installation should install a range of requisite python libraries, and these libraries should work particularly on a system which has a GPU (or otherwise GPU functionality can be disabled, as detailed in following sections) and a system capable of supporting pytorch and tensorflow system libraries.

-In addition to python libraries a particular set of system utilities should be accessible via the script files. particularly:

- - bcftools (including utility 'bcftools' and 'bgzip' command utilities)
- - plink2
- - wget

-Once these system utilities and tools are installed (the python package 'experiment_tools' with pytorch and tensorflow system, and utilities bcftools&plink&wget) then a single script should be run:

-    /experiment/run_me.sh

-This script runs the */experiment/sources/script.py* file, which downloads and processes all source data, and then scans all subdirectories of */experiment/** for any and all files */script.sh* and runs them.
-Each of these */script.sh* files contains the code to execute a respective experiment.
-And the results for each experiment should be contained in those corresponding subdirectories. we note that the `run_me.sh` script file will take a LONG time to compute, and alternatively to running that script any specific experiment can be run by executing the `script.sh` file in the desired experiment folder (assuming the `/experiment/sources/script.py` has successfully downloaded and formatted the input datasets to these experiments first)

-### Running without GPU
-In various scripts and python files in */experiment/* the flag **--gpu=True** this should be changed to **--gpu=False** which should facilitate running on systems without GPU.

-# Running with the genomator binary
-There are currently two ways to run these scripts with the genomator binary: using Code Ocean and using Docker.
+This repository is used to generate the figures and tables used in the paper "Privacy-hardened and hallucination-resistant synthetic data generation with logic-solvers".
+There are currently two ways to run these scripts, using Code Ocean and using Docker.
-More information is available in the [binary branch README](https://github.com/aehrc/genomator/blob/binary/README.md).

 ### Code Ocean
 Navigate to [https://codeocean.com/capsule/1806639](https://codeocean.com/capsule/1806639) and select "Reproducible Run".
 This may require making an account for Code Ocean.
 Please also note that the runtime for all the tests can be in excess of 4 hours.

 When the run is complete the resulting files will be in `results/` organised by test name.